Asian shares extend losses as specter of recession looms

 Oil prices have surged because big oil-producing countries have pledged to cut production in order to keep prices up.
 That should keep the pressure up on inflation, which is still near a four-decade high but hopefully moderating.

-On Monday, the U.S. benchmark fell 97 cents to $91.67 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude gave up $1.02 to $96.90 a barrel.
+On Monday, the U.S. benchmark fell 36 cents to $92.28 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude gave up 45 cents to $97.47 a barrel.

 Beyond higher interest rates, analysts say the next hammer to hit stocks could be a potential drop in corporate profits.
 Companies are contending with high inflation and interest rates eating into their earnings, while the economy slows.